onderic/Django-Masterclass/README.md

 - Integration of third-party libraries
 - Testing strategies and methodologies

-## Installation
-Follow these steps to set up the project locally:

 ## Usage
 Guidelines on how to run the project, make API calls, and explore the implemented features.